Period: Goryeo dynasty (918–1392)

 Date: late 12th century

-Stoneware with reverse inlaid decoration of peonies under celadon glaze
+Medium: Stoneware with reverse-inlaid design under celadon glaze

 The decoration of this small bottle is a rare example of the technique of reverse inlay.
 The area around the design is carved away and the background then inlaid with a white substance, which, when the piece is glazed and fired, produces a green pattern against a cream-colored ground.